FREE U.S. SHIPPING30-DAY MONEY BACK GUARANTEE

 • Surface degradation

+According to Interlux's technical guidance on UV degradation, unprotected gelcoat can begin showing visible oxidation within a single season of full-sun exposure in southern latitudes.
 Effective protection requires either absorbing UV before it reaches the gelcoat or stabilizing the polymer against radical damage.

 Types of UV Protection